Iron Infusion: Benefits, Side Effects & What to Expect

 Here at Iluka Medical Centre, our expert team of doctors provides quality iron infusion services.
 That can get you back to living life fuller & faster.

-Wanna know more about how iron infusion works?
+Wanna know more about the process?
 Read on.

 What Is an Iron Infusion?

-An iron infusion is a medical treatment in which iron is delivered into the bloodstream.
-It is also known as an intravenous (IV) infusion.
+Iron infusion therapy is a medical treatment in which iron is delivered into the bloodstream.
+It is also known as an intravenous (IV) infusion as administration is through veins.

-This method bypasses the digestive system.
-Allowing for quick and efficient replenishment of iron stores in the body.
-It offers a rapid correction of severe deficiencies.
+This method bypasses the digestive system & allows a quick replenishment of iron stores in the body.
+So, a rapid correction of severe deficiencies is possible.
+It also helps people who can’t tolerate oral iron intake (allergies, digestive problems or other conditions).

-Experienced professionals perform it in a clinical setting to ensure safety and efficacy.
-The infusion process varies in duration.
-Depending on the formulation used and the patient’s condition.
+Experienced professionals perform it in a clinical setting (hospital or dialysis centre) to ensure safety and efficacy.
+The infusion process varies in duration according to formulation used and the patient’s condition.

 Before going into details of the procedure.
 Let’s find out the need for it.